tong-jin-nyu/filtering-Enron-spam-emails-using-supervised-learning/README.md

 We use AUC (Area Under the ROC Curve) scores to measure model performance.
 Additionally, we apply confusion matrix to visualize model accuracy.

+## Data

+The data are acquired from the "preprocessed subdirectory" of the [Enron-Spam datasets](http://www2.aueb.gr/users/ion/data/enron-spam/).
+The "preprocessed" subdirectory contains the email messages in the preprocessed format.
+Each email instance is in a separate text file.

 ## Team

 Team Name: **A3SR**